rtlrecguy-del/leradioapp/README.md

 Recordings can be removed from the shared folder but not from application.

-If you want to limit access to only the rtlsdr dongle usb on host modify command similar to below.
-You can find this info using command lsusb. docker run -d -p 8080:80 -p 12345:12345/udp --device /dev/bus/usb/001/022:/dev/bus/usb/001/022 myavr2 where /001/022 is the specific usb where the dongle is located.
+To prevent all usb devices to be accessible between docker and host.
+You can edit to allow only specific USBs.
+You can find this info using command lsusb.

+docker run -d -p 8080:80 -p 12345:12345/udp --device /dev/bus/usb/001/022:/dev/bus/usb/001/022 myavr2

+where /001/022 is the specific usb where the dongle is located.

 No warranty is provided.
 This is just a project I am working on and would like to share for other people to test and help me improve.
 I am not resposible for anything not getting recorded.
 All the code for the Server is here to review on github.